 - Check our Events page for a current schedule.
 Other events in the King Library and on the campus of San José State University are listed on their websites.
-Schedules for the Symphony Silicon Valley, Opera San Jose, the San Jose Chamber Music Society, and many other cultural events are listed in the Downtown San José website.
+Schedules for the Symphony San Jose, Opera San Jose, the San Jose Chamber Music Society, and many other cultural events are listed in the Downtown San José website.

 - May I play the historical keyboard instruments?